 B.S. and M.S., National Taiwan University; Ph.D., Northwestern University

 Along with her collaborators, Lee has successfully demonstrated the potential of applying microwave-assisted drying technique to the preservation of the germinal vesicles of cat oocytes.
 Her work on the molecular regulation of cat oogenesis provided unique insight for the understanding and future evaluation of assisted reproduction techniques of felids.
 Lee also assists with maintaining the Smithsonian's National Zoo’s genome resource bank.
 These cryopreserved collections are great resources to study and sustain biodiversity.

-Lee earned her bachelor's degree in zoology and Master of Science degree in molecular medicine from National Taiwan University.
+Lee earned her bachelor's degree in zoology and Master of Science in molecular medicine from National Taiwan University.
 She earned her doctorate in molecular biosciences from Northwestern University.
-She joined SCBI as a post-doctoral researcher in 2012, where she worked alongside Pierre Comizzoli to apply her expertise in molecular biology to the study of feline reproduction.
+She joined the Smithsonian Conservation Biology Institute in 2012, where she works alongside Pierre Comizzoli to apply her expertise in molecular biology to the study of feline reproduction.

 Lee, Pei-Chih and Comizzoli, Pierre.
 2019.
 Desiccation and supra-zero temperature storage of cat germinal vesicles lead to less structural damage and similar epigenetic alterations compared to cryopreservation.
 Molecular Reproduction & Development, 1822-1831. https://doi.org/10.1002/mrd.23276

 Lee, P. C., Wildt, David E. and Comizzoli, Pierre.
 2018.
 Proteomic analysis of germinal vesicles in the domestic cat model reveals candidate nuclear proteins involved in oocyte competence acquisition.
 Molecular Human Reproduction, 14-26. https://doi.org/10.1093/molehr/gax059